Pankaj2505/pankaj2505.github.io/_posts/2021-12-04-Jekyll-Notes.markdown

 7. To clear terminal screen
 > clear

+### how to host site in github
+1. create a new repository, with out read me file.
+2. edit config.yml file and add your repository name in base URL.
+3. keep the url filed empty
+4. run git init , git add . , git commit -m "message", git add origin .
+5. create a new branch called git checkout -b gh-pages
+6. git push origin gh-pages
+7. take the url from setting page.

+### How to create post
-6. when ever you want to include draft pages to your server
+1. when ever you want to include draft pages to your runnig site
 > jekyll serve --draft

 7. Naming Convention for drafts